 Kristín Linda Árnadóttir

-Deputy CEO Kristín Linda Árnadóttir qualified as a lawyer at the University of Iceland and has a Master’s in Environmental Studies and Sustainability Science (LUMES) from Lund University, Sweden, and a Master’s in International Human Rights Law (LL.M) from the Faculty of Law at Lund.
-She has also studied management at the Saïd Business School, University of Oxford.
+Deputy CEO Kristín Linda Árnadóttir qualified as a lawyer at the University of Iceland and has a Master’s in Environmental Studies and Sustainability Science (LUMES) from Lund University, Sweden, and a Master’s in European Law (LL.M) from the Faculty of Law at Lund.

 Executive Vice President of Hydropower